Narayan77Sahu/Narayan77Sahu/README.md

 - 🎓 B.Tech in **Computer Science**, ITER (SOA University)
 - 💡 Passionate about making **user-friendly projects**
 - 🔥 Strong in **Python, Web Development, MySQL, DSA**
-- 🌱 Always learning new technologies
+- 🌱 Curiosity of learning new Technologies
 - 🚀 Looking for **internship opportunities**

 ---